LiamWalshWeb/GuestBlogging/AccessAdvertising/The-Triforce-of-Front-End-Development/README.md

 I was born during this time but did not experience the internet till much later in its lifespan in the late 2000's.
 Joining at a age where the web was going through a transition of which it had never been through before.
 Responsive web design, preprocessors, code standards, CSS3 and HTML5, these were my first experiences with web development.

-The new generation of front enders will face challenges we can't begin to guess but for now this generation must tackle a world wide web that demands bigger better things and with business' cutting to the bone on budgets less time to do so!
+The new generation of front enders will face challenges we can't begin to guess but for now this generation must tackle a world wide web that demands bigger better things and with businesses cutting to the bone on budgets, less time to do so!
 Fear not for the people have taken up the challenge!
-The web community is maturing every day and a revolution of open source sharing means new tools are emerging to help with the crisis.
+The web community is maturing every day and a revolution of open source sharing means new tools are emerging to help with the crisis and speed up development time and quality.

 ![The Web Triforce](the-web-triforce.png)